 In September 2001 CBBC continuity, which up till now had steadfastly remained in 4:3, switched to 16:9.
 The idents remained from 1997, but were re-cut, speeded up and converted to widescreen.

-These changes were a short term measure - as on 11th February 2002 CBBC relaunched with a whole new look and the start of two new digital channels - CBeebies for pre-school children, and the CBBC channel for 6-13 year olds.
-Children's presentation on BBC1 in the afternoons and BBC2 in the mornings also took on this new look and used the same branding.
+On 11th February 2002 CBBC relaunched with a whole new look and the start of two new digital channels - CBeebies for pre-school children, and the CBBC channel for 6-13 year olds.
+Children's presentation on BBC1 in the afternoons and BBC2 in the mornings also took on this new look and used the same blob-based branding.

 During term time CBBC included a segment of schools programming, known as Class TV - see our Schools page for more.

-The idents were changed again in September 2014, but retained the 2007 logo.
-A year later, CBBC celebrated its anniversary with a special hour-long programme reuniting presenters from the past thirty years.
+CBBC's idents were changed again in September 2014, but retained the 2007 logo.
+The following year, CBBC celebrated its anniversary with a special hour-long programme reuniting presenters from the past thirty years.

-In March 2016, shortly before the channel's hours were extended to run until 9pm, a brand new logo was introduced.
-This appeared in a new set of idents, some live action, others computer-animated, while the CBBC Office became known as CBBC HQ.
+On 14th March 2016, shortly before the channel's hours were extended to run until 9pm, a brand new logo was introduced.
+This appeared in a new set of live action and computer-animated idents, while the CBBC Office, which had been revamped in May 2015, was renamed the CBBC HQ.